chrisgscott/email-sequence-generator-api/project_roadmap.md

 ### Refactor Existing Code to Support Multiple Generators
 - [ ] Extract generator-specific logic into separate modules
 - [ ] Create a shared interface for all generators

-### Brevo API Integration Improvements
-- [ ] Implement a system to queue emails beyond the 3-day window

 ### OpenAI Integration Enhancements
 - [ ] Add fallback mechanisms for OpenAI API failures